| |

 How to Make Baked Eggs with Ham, Cheddar, and Chives

 Preheat the oven to 350 degrees.
-Coat a small ramekin with cooking spray.
+Coat a small ramekin with butter.

 Baked Eggs with Ham, Cheddar, and Chives